-With just seven months to go until the implementation of phase-five initial margin requirements, Tara Kruse, global head of infrastructure, data and non-cleared margin at ISDA, talks to Tara McCloskey, global operations business management and strategy at MetLife Investment Management, about the firm's preparations of margin requirements for non-centrally cleared derivatives began in September 2016, it was clear implementation would become increasingly more challenging as the years rolled by.
-While the first phase captured only those entities with noncleared derivatives notional outstanding exceeding €3 trillion - effectively the largest dealers - the threshold plunges to €50 billion for phase five and just €8 billion for phase six.
+With just seven months to go until the implementation of phase-five initial margin requirements, Tara Kruse, global head of infrastructure, data and non-cleared margin at ISDA, talks to Tara McCloskey, global operations business management and strategy at MetLife Investment Management, about the firm's preparations

+Ever since the phased application of margin requirements for non-centrally cleared derivatives began in September 2016, it was clear implementation would become increasingly more challenging as the years rolled by.
+While the first phase captured only those entities with noncleared derivatives notional outstanding exceeding $\in 3$ trillion - effectively the largest dealers - the threshold plunges to $\in 50$ billion for phase five and just $\notin 8$ billion for phase six.